 It teaches people openness and humility.
 Humans always think that they are the most important things in cosmos.
 And we are not.

 Witchcraft and the Trump establishment don’t seem to go hand in hand.

 All big men in power have always denigrated the witchcraft, but as soon as they were in trouble, the witch was summoned to the oval office.
 Even Ronald Reagan and his wife consulted astrologers on a daily basis.
 Not to mention Presidents Lincoln and Clinton.

 You can always track historical changes by nature.
 It is about equilibrium.
 If there is an imbalance, it will first reach its peak of negativity, and then decline and die, just like the Roman Empire.
 Nature has an inherent capacity of reinstating the balance.
-It’s called recalibration.
+It’s called a recalibration.
 Alchemy and physics teach about such correlations.
 Any time that energy peaks, it will be met with its opposite force.
-And if you get a large enough negative charge, it will attract a positive energy to it.
+And if you get a large enough negative charge, it will attract positive energy to it.
 But of course, it is our choice whether this negative energy gets destructive on the way out.
 Every change can create damage.
 I am just hoping for a peaceful transition.